John Graves Simcoe

 London, Canada West (1847-1851), by Richard Airey (British, 1803-1881)/ McIntosh Collection, Purchase, Library Collections, 1957

 Local financial institutions were founded simultaneously.
 By 1864, the merchants of the city were rich enough to form their own trust company, the Huron & Erie.
-Life insurance companies followed with the founding of the The Canada Life Assurance Company in 1874 (formally the London Life Insurance Company).
+Life insurance companies followed with the founding of The Canada Life Assurance Company in 1874 (formally the London Life Insurance Company).
 The communications of the city were again being extended, both internally and externally.
-The London Street Railway begun in 1873 and the modernization of the bridges began with the construction of the present Blackfriars Bridge in 1875.
-The telephone exchange appeared in 1879.
-Outside the city, the London, Huron & Bruce Railway was constructed to Wingham during 1871 to 1875 and the present Canadian Pacific tracks followed across town a decade later.
+The London Street Railway began in 1873 and the modernization of the bridges began with the construction of the present Blackfriars Bridge in 1875.
+Likewise, telephone exchange appeared in 1879.
+Outside the city, the London, Huron & Bruce Railway were constructed to Wingham during 1871 to 1875 and the present Canadian Pacific tracks followed across town a decade later.
 All these were factors which helped to consolidate the hold of the city over the region.

 Dundas & Richmond Street, circa 1915 / photo source: Western Archives Hines Collection